-SECO Energy begins its transition to normal billing and payment processes on August 6 – including disconnection for nonpayment.
+SECO Energy began its transition to normal billing and payment processes on August 6 – including disconnection for nonpayment.
 Members experiencing financial difficulty should seek assistance at a social service agency or contact SECO to enter into a repayment plan agreement.
+Late fees assessments resume on September 1.

 Due to continuing COVID-19 concerns, SECO Energy has once again decided to limit its employees’ interactions with members.
 On Monday, July 6, SECO’s Member Service Centers will temporarily close their walk-in services.
 SECO is also taking steps to limit member and employee contact in the field.